 An integrated viewing screen offers a number of advantages:

 - When setting up the camera it allows you to get the perfect angle and height.
-So you won’t have to take the camera home and only then realize that the camera was mounted in the wrong place.
+So, you won’t have to take the camera home and only then realize that you mounted it in the wrong place.

-- If your memory cards runs out of storage capacity, you cat at once view the captured images and delete the unwanted ones to free some space.
-However, on some of the cameras the screen is quite small, so you can’t clearly see the details in the picture.
+- If your memory cards run out of storage capacity, you can at once view the captured images and delete the unwanted ones to free some space.
+However, on some of the cameras, the screen is quite small, so you can’t clearly see the details in the picture.

 - You can view the settings and the number of pictures the camera has taken.